DraconianBeryl/chordline/bible/03_Emotional_Model/02_affective_elements.md

 ### Representation
 Emotions in Chordline, whatever model they're in, are represented internally as a floating point number in the range \[0.0,1.0].
 Interfaces are typical scaled by a factor of 10 to map more naturally to scales that we use in day-to-day life.
+In order to support global performance enhancement via a C++ implementation plugin, all affects and compositions will be individual objects.
+An emotional model will take the form of an encapsulating class with a constructor that initializes everything in the model for a given feeler/target.
+Encapsulated objects are available for custom composition.
 ### Targeted and Context
 Emotions are used primarily in two ways: targeted and untargeted.
 Untargeted is describing the current state of the character.